digideskio/webbox-blog/_posts/2014-07-18-ruby-code-security.md

   name: Uğur Özyılmazel
   url: http://twitter.com/vigobronx
 ---
-I’ve started to write a [Ruby 101][1] book in Turkish.
-This will be a kind of pocket guide, some basic stuff especially for me :) It’s like a notebook for daily usage.
+I started writing a [Ruby 101][1] book in Turkish.
+This will be a kind of pocket guide, covering most of the basic stuff especially for me :) It’s like a notebook to assist you in your daily Ruby usage.

-While I was writing about `global_variables`, (*That was a quite refreshing memory for me*) I remembered such a lovel protection variable which is `$SAFE`
+While I was writing about `global_variables`, (*That was a quite refreshing memory for me*) I remembered a lovely global variable which is called `$SAFE`

 ## What is `$SAFE`

-Well, as far as you can understand, this is some kind of flag that Ruby will evaluate the following code against the required security level.
+Well, as far as you can understand, this is a flag that Ruby will evaluate the upcoming code against the required security level.

 Normal, all the Ruby code / scripts work at **level 0**.
 This means, by default: